-Effective as of March 13, 2015, the Company entered into a Management Services Agreement (the "MSA") with Fortress.
-Pursuant to the terms of the MSA, for a period of five years, Fortress will render advisory and consulting services to the Company.
-Services provided under the MSA may include, without limitation, (i) advice and assistance concerning any and all aspects of the Company's operations, clinical trials, financial planning and strategic transactions and financings and (ii) conducting relations on behalf of the Company with accountants, attorneys, financial advisors and other professionals (collectively, the "Services").
-The Company is obligated to utilize clinical research services, medical education, communication and marketing services and investor relations/public relation services of companies or individuals designated by Fortress, provided those services are offered at market prices.
-However, the Company is not obligated to take or act upon any advice rendered from Fortress and Fortress shall not be liable for any of its actions or inactions based upon their advice.
-Fortress and its affiliates, including all members of the Company's Board of Directors, have been contractually exempt fillion (the "Annual Consulting Fee"), payable in advance in equal quarterly installments on the first business day of each calendar quarter in each year, provided, however, that such Annual Consulting Fee shall be increased to \$1.0 million for each calendar year in which the Company has net assets in excess of \$100 million at the beginning of the calendar year.
-For three months ended March 31, 2017 and 2016, the Company recorded approximately \$0.1 million and \$0.1 million, respectively, as expense related to this agreement.
+In March 2015, the Company entered into a Management Services Agreement (the "MSA") with Fortress.
+Pursuant to the terms of the MSA, for a period of five years (with automatic five-year renewals), Fortress will render advisory and consulting services to the Company.
+In consideration for these services, the Company will pay Fortress an annual consulting fee of \$0.5 million (the "Annual Consulting Fee"), payable in advance in equal quarterly installments on the first business day of each calendar quarter in each year, provided, however, that such Annual Consulting Fee shall be increased to \$1.0 million for each calendar year in which the Company has net assets in excess of \$100 million at the beginning of the calendar year.
+For the three months ended March 31, 2018 and 2017, the Company recorded expenses related to the MSA of approximately \$0.1 million, respectively.
+For the three months ended March 31, 2018 and 2017, respectively, expenses related to the MSA are recorded 50% in research and development expenses and 50% in general and administrative expenses on the condensed statement of operations.